TeamLumi/luminescent-team/rom-hacking/scripting/animation-commands/ac-wait.md

 _ACMD_END()
 ```

-The above script will wait 8 frames between turning the actor up and down.
+The above script will wait 8 frames between turning the entity up and down.